apache/pulsar/site2/docs/functions-package.md

     }
     ```

-    You can use context to connect with the Go function.
+    You can use context to connect to the Go function.

     ```
     if fc, ok := pf.FromContext(ctx); ok {